Things to do in Vilnius in February

 The mask of Shrovetide festival participant

-46 days before Easter Lithuanians celebrate Shrovetide (lith.
+Forty-six days before Easter Lithuanians celebrate Shrovetide (lith.
 Uzgavenes) the last and the funniest winter celebration.
-The aim of the fiesta is to get winter away and to welcome the upcoming spring.
-Shrovetide in Lithuania is not imaginable without masquerades: people dressed as witches, devils, gypsies, beggars, wondering in the cities streets or from house to house asking for sweets or money.
+The aim of the fiesta is to drive winter away and to welcome the upcoming spring.
+Shrovetide in Lithuania is not imaginable without masquerades: people dressed as witches, devils, gypsies, beggars, wandering in the cities streets or from house to house asking for sweets or money.
 As this is the last day before the fasting of Lent, it is essential to fill yourself with hearty food.
-Obligatorily meal is pancakes, other special food can be doughnuts, fat pork.
-One of the traditional attractions of the fiesta is the fight between two characters Kanapinis (the Hemp Man symbolizing spring) and Lasininis (the Fatty associated with winter).
-After the battle, when the thinner wins, the huge witch-like character, symbolizing winter, is burned accompanied by shoutings “Winter winter go away“.
+Obligatory meal is pancakes, other special food can be doughnuts or fat pork.

 If you want to feel this crazy spirit of the merriest festival in Lithuania, you have to visit Rumsiskes, Lithuanian folk museum, that organizes it for more than 30 years.
 The newspaper “The Guardian” rated it among “10 of Europe’s best alternative carnivals”.